madooei/recursion/_episodes/03-gcd.md

 A slightly more efficient implementation of this idea is:

 ~~~
+# PRE: a and b are non-negative integers
+# POST: return value is the
+#       Greatest Common Divisor of a and b
+# Direct Method: More efficient
 def gcd(a,b):
     for d in range(min(a,b),1,-1):
         if a%d==0 and b%d==0: